yaydede/toolbox/docs/14-SVM.md

 <img src="14-SVM_files/figure-html/sv2-1.png" width="672" />

-We call this line a hyperplane (in 2-dimensional case it's a line) that separates blacks from reds.
+We call this line a hyperplane (well, in a 2-dimensional case it's a line) that separates blacks from reds.
 Let's mathematically define it:

 $$
 \beta_{0}+X_{1} \beta_{1}+X_{2} \beta_{2} = 0
 $$

-hence the "line":
+Hence, the "line":

 $$
 X_{2}=-\hat{\beta}_{0} / \hat{\beta}_{2}-\hat{\beta}_{1} / \hat{\beta}_{2} X_{1} .